-Maybe your loved one doesn’t want to leave home anymore, even for activities they used to enjoy.
+Maybe they don't want to leave home anymore, even for activities they used to enjoy.
 Maybe they’re sleeping all the time, or not enough.
 Maybe they seem to be using alcohol or other substances to cope with negative emotions.
-If you notice these or other signs of depression in a child, parent, other family member or friend, what should you do?
+If you notice these or other signs of depression in a family member or friend, what should you do?

 “Figuring out what to do, and how to talk to someone with depression, is definitely tricky,” says Reena Navuluri, MD, a specialist in family medicine and geriatric medicine at Rush Oak Park Hospital.
-But, she adds, these 5 strategies can help:
+But, she adds, these five approaches can help:

 1. Ask open-ended questions